cschiewek/foreperson/README.md

 Foreperson has 2 configuration options:

-`wait:`

-The amount of time to pause before finalizing startup.
-This is useful if the configured process isn't instantly ready.
-For example, if your elixir app uses `ecto` and you want to use `foreperson` to start a `postgres` instance, you can set a wait time to ensure postgres is ready before `ecto` tries to connect.

 `processes:`

 A list of exertnal processes that you want to start.
 The syntax is the similar to [Phoenix endpoint watchers](https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#module-runtime-configuration).